-Phone: 1-800-383-3826 or 515-281-4911 www.idph.state.ia.us/hpcdp/family health.asp
+Phone: 1-800-383-3826 or 515-281-4911 http://idph.iowa.gov/family-health

 Ellen's Story...

 Our daughter, Ellen, was attending preschool at Heartland Child Development Center.
 They indicated that the Lions Club would be giving a free vision screening at the school and asked for permission to have her screened.
 We hadn't noticed any problems with her vision whatsoever, but thought it was a good idea to have her vision checked.
 Even though I am a nurse, I never detected any problems.
 I would not have had her vision checked until just before kindergarten.